Stuycs-K/final-project-4-shauj-dubovskiyk/PRESENTATION.md

 ## **Advantages of ECC Encryption**

- - Creates keys using less computation power and battery power than Rivest–Shamir–Adleman (RSA) encryption
+ - Creates keys using less computation power, battery power than Rivest–Shamir–Adleman (RSA) encryption
- - Reduced key size compared to RSA encryption results in less storage used
+ - Faster generation of keys
- - Stronger algorithm than Diffie-Hellman and RSA encryption
+ - Smaller keys, ciphertext, and signatures size compared to RSA encryption results in less memory storage used
      - 256-bit elliptic curve key provides same level of security as 3072-bit RSA key
  - Used often for mobile devices
-     - Heavy computational factoring algorithms in RSA encryption not ideal for mobile devices
+     - Heavy computational factoring algorithms are not ideal for mobile devices

 ---